Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 Details:
 - Initialize AppInsightsContextListener at the beggining of your function code
 - Wrap actual test execution in the try/finally to have data still being collected and sent in the case of failure
-- serialize the collected data at in the finally step
+- Serialize collected data in the response at in the **finally** step

 Resulting code should look like: